getify/You-Dont-Know-JS/async & performance/ch4.md

 console.log( data );
 ```

 And that code didn't work!
 Can you spot the difference?
-The `yield`, combined with the fact that the former statement is in a generator.
+It's the `yield` used in a generator.

 That's the magic!
-That's what allows us to have what appears to be blocking, synchronous code, but it's not actually really blocking in the whole program sense -- it only pauses/blocks the code in the generator itself, not the whole program!
+That's what allows us to have what appears to be blocking, synchronous code, but it doesn't actually block the whole program; it only pauses/blocks the code in the generator itself.

-In `yield foo(11,31)`, first the `foo(11,31)` call is made, which -- at the moment! -- returns nothing (aka `undefined`), so we're making a call to request data, but we're actually then doing `yield undefined`.
-That's OK, because the code is not currently relying on a yielded value to do anything interesting.
+In `yield foo(11,31)`, first the `foo(11,31)` call is made, which returns nothing (aka `undefined`), so we're making a call to request data, but we're actually then doing `yield undefined`.
+That's OK, because the code is not currently relying on a `yield`ed value to do anything interesting.
+We'll revisit this point later in the chapter.

 We're not using `yield` in a message passing sense here, only in a flow control sense to pause/block.
 Actually, it will have message passing, but only in one direction, after the generator is resumed.